theangelaluo/desktop-sms-messenger/readme-part2.md

   their Facebook account so that they can log in using Facebook in the future.
 - If a user wants to unlink their Facebook account.

+## BONUS

+- Allow sending messages to multiple users at once.
+- Create true multi-party "threading" functionality: if a user composes a message to contacts A, B, and C, then if _any_ of those contacts responds to the message, it goes to _everyone_ on the thread.